armando808/mad-lab-tech-test/README.md

 Please fork and clone the repo from GitHub, then open using VSCode or similar, and open the terminal, ready to to run the commands.

+## Assumptions

-The only assumptions I can think that I've made, are that for the first 2 tasks, you want the first page of results (from using the standard request) and then want these manipulated as described in the task.
+For the first two tasks, I assume that you wanted the first page of results (from the standard request), and then for these results to be manipulated as described in the task.

 ## How to Run